sidorares/node-tick/README.md

 v8.log processor based on scripts in v8 distribution.
 Allows you to profile V8-based programs without installing V8 from source.

-Note that starting from version v5.2.0 node has v8.log processor budled - see [#node/4021](https://github.com/nodejs/node/pull/4021).
+Note that starting from version v5.2.0 node distribution includes v8.log processor - see [#node/4021](https://github.com/nodejs/node/pull/4021).
 To use it, type `node --prof-process`

 ### Install
 	$ npm install -g tick